 Melissa Flint has a background in conservation biology, organic farming, permaculture and environmental consulting - and a love for mountain air and exploration.
 She loves taking people outside and finding connections in the natural world.
 Melissa's other work includes design, gardening and workshops in permaculture, sustainability and resiliency, through her company Aurora Edible Designs.
 Melissa teaches our Beyond Recycling, Classroom with Outdoors, Winter Wonder, and Know Your Watershed programs.

 Patty Kolesnichenko has worked for over 20 years teaching Outdoor Education to individuals of all ages.
 Her background includes a Degree in Education with a specialization in Physical Education and Science from York University in Toronto.
 She has taught at the Boyne River Natural Science School, the Nor West Outdoor Centre in Ontario and started St Patrick High school’s Outdoor Program in Yellowknife.
-Patty has also run her own business "Wolfsong Adventures" in the Northwest Territories, specializing in Outdoor adventure tourism, consulting and education.
+Patty has also run her own business "Wolfsong Adventures" in the Northwest Territories.

 Genna is passionate about bringing environmental stewardship to our younger generation in the hopes of passing on that enthusiasm so that they may become the next guardians of the earth.
 She wants them to pass along that knowledge and wonder of nature to their parents so that it will become a "family love affair".
 Genna teaches our Beyond Recycling, Classroom with Outdoors, and Winter Wonder programs.